jer-k/jekyll-now/_drafts/2020-07-11-apline-linux-docker-authentication-with-pass.md

 `docker build -t alpine_docker_pass` is the standard `docker build` and tagging the image as `alpine_docker_pass`.

-`--secret id=gpg_password,src=gpg_password.txt` and `--secret id=docker_password,src=docker_password.txt` are our BuildKit enabled parameters to mount text files as secrets in the image.
+`--secret id=gpg_password,src=gpg_password.txt` and `--secret id=docker_password,src=docker_password.txt` are our BuildKit enabled arguments to mount text files as secrets in the image.
 Inside of each file I have a single line with the password.

 `--build-arg DOCKER_USER=your_docker_username` is setting our build argument for `DOCKER_USER`.
 Don't forget to replace `your_docker_username` with your actual Docker username!

 `.` finally the lonesome dot to instruct `docker build` to run in the current working directory.

-If you want stop here, I don't blame you.
+If you to want stop here, I don't blame you.
 We've covered all the pieces of the `Dockerfile` and the command you'll need to properly build the image.
 What follows is the practical example, which takes a bit of set up.
 I won't be breaking everything down in as much detail to help with conciseness.
-We're going to set up a `docker-compose.yml` file that will use our built image and [dind]() so we have a daemon to connect to.
+We're going to set up a `docker-compose.yml` file that will use our built image and [dind](https://github.com/docker-library/docker/blob/93c19dff54de9876f736b3aa8026be5ad5987388/19.03/dind/Dockerfile) so we have a daemon to connect to.
 We'll run the images, exec into the container, and then ensure that everything works.
 Let's get to it!

 ```dockerfile
 version: '3'